 This is a UK CAA rating; it only applies in UK airspace and would normally only be held by UK pilots; it is attached to a UK PPL, or a UK Part FCL licence.
-Training is widely available at many local flying schools and simply requires aircraft equipped for IFR flight in compliance with Part NCO; capability for flight in Class A airspace is not required.
-It is especially useful for occasional IFR flight in poor weather and includes the full range of instrument approach procedures, albeit with higher recommended minima.
+Training is widely available at many local flying schools and simply requires an aircraft equipped for IFR flight in compliance with Part-NCO; capability for flight in Class A airspace is not required.
+Views on its its utility vary, from a ‘get out of trouble’ rating to one which permits regular off-airways IFR flight.
+We assume that the rating will be regularly used, since this maximises currency and therefore safety, and so train accordingly.
+The IR(R) includes the full range of instrument approach procedures, albeit with higher recommended minima.

-Applicants must hold a PPL with 25 hours after qualifying of which 10 as PIC and 5 cross country.
+Applicants must hold a UK PPL or UK Part-FCL PPL with 25h after qualifying of which 10h as PIC and 5h cross country.

 A night rating is required if the IR(R) is to be valid at night.